rodrigowc/amenix-framework/README.md

 a rich set of libraries for commonly needed tasks, as well as a simple interface and logical structure to access these libraries.

+> We accept security suggestions.
+> We intend to use PHP in its pure form and do not use PDO

 **************************
 :new: New Features